Kodai0531/Multivariate-Statistics/README.md

 ---
-editor_options:
-  markdown:
-    wrap: 72

 ---

 # Spotify dataset

 ## Objective

 This project explores the diversity of songs in the Spotify Tracks Dataset by applying **dimensionality reduction** and **clustering techniques**.
 The objective is to uncover song clusters, identify their defining features, and gain insights into patterns within the dataset.

 ## Dataset